Siege of Belgrade (1789): Background

 On 20 August 1788, Laudon's corps repulsed an attack by the Pasha of Travnik, inflicting 700 casualties on the Ottomans.
 The garrison of Dubica surrendered to the Austrians on 26 August.
 With the help of a flanking column under Joseph Anton Franz von Mittrowsky, the Pasha of Travnik was maneuvered out of his entrenched camp at Donji Jelovac.
 This allowed Laudon to move against the fortress of Novi Grad on the Una.
 The siege of Novi Grad began on 10 September.
 After repulsing a Turkish relief column on 20 September, Laudon ordered an assault the next day.
 This failed with 80 killed and 210 wounded, but a second assault on 3 October captured Novi Grad.
 The Austrians suffered losses of 220 killed and 353 wounded while total Turkish casualties during the siege were 400.

 After the armies went into winter quarters, Emperor Joseph fell ill and transferred command of the main army to Marshal András Hadik.
 On 14 May 1789, Laudon returned to command the corps in Croatia which numbered 34,500 infantry and 3,000 cavalry.
 Colonel Andreas von Neu was Laudon's chief of staff.
 On 23 June, Laudon began operations against the fortress of Gradiška on the Sava with 15,900 infantry and gunners and 300 cavalry.
 The Austrians crossed the Sava above and below Gradiška and began building trenches that approached the fortress.
 Before the place was completely invested, the Turkish garrison slipped away on the night of 8 July.
 The Turks left behind a single man who was supposed to blow up the powder magazine, but this individual did not carry out the plan.
 Austrian losses for the siege were 38 killed and 120 wounded.

 In Moldavia, the Austro-Russian army under Suvorov and Saxe-Coburg soundly defeated the Turks at the Battle of Focșani on 1 August 1789.
 Charles-Joseph, 7th Prince of Ligne arrived in May to assume command of Semlin (Zemun), which is now part of Belgrade but was a separate town in 1789.
 Ligne noted that there was a truce in force at the time and that of his corps of 30,000 soldiers, only 15,000 were fit for duty because of sickness.
 Ligne complained in a letter that the truce allowed the Ottomans to bring food supplies into Belgrade.
 Marshal Hadik with the main army became seriously ill and had to be relieved of command.
 Emperor Joseph appointed Laudon to replace Hadik on 28 July.
 At this time the emperor wrote to Loudon, "Cost what it may.
 I want you to take Belgrade".
-Loudon arrived at Semlin on 14 August, met with the outgoing commander Hadik on the 16th, and conferred with the temporary commander François Sébastien Charles Joseph de Croix, Count of Clerfayt at Mehadia soon afterward.
+Loudon arrived at Semlin on 14 August, met with the outgoing commander Hadik on the 16th, and conferred with the temporary commander François von Clerfayt at Mehadia soon afterward.
 On 28 August the Ottomans attacked Mehadia but were driven off by Clerfayt.